GrayAdamsonWelsh/aircracfdetails/README.md

 	3.Ensure its responsive
 	4 Add specifications table and if needed create more pages.
 	5 Add variants table if needed to create more pages.

+## Acknowledgment
+	I used guide "Create A Simple Blog With Python and Django" from Codemy on Youtube